Global Extraction Film Festival (GEFF) 2022

 Streaming Online | October 26-30, 2022 | #GEFF2022 | #GlobalExtractionAction

 The Global Extraction Film Festival (GEFF) 2022 will be streamed worldwide for free from October 26-30, 2022.
 The third edition of this online festival will present 250+ documentaries and urgent shorts from 50+ countries highlighting the destructive impacts of extractive industries.
-Founded in 2020 by Jamaican environmental filmmaker and activist Esther Figueroa (Vagabond Media) and postcolonial film scholar-practitioner Emiel Martens (University of Amsterdam, Caribbean Creativity), GEFF aims to bring attention to the destructive impacts of extractive industries and to highlight communities across the world who are bravely defending against annihilation while creating livable futures.
+Founded in 2020 by Jamaican environmental filmmaker and activist Esther Figueroa (Vagabond Media) and Caribbean Creativity, GEFF aims to bring attention to the destructive impacts of extractive industries and to highlight communities across the world who are bravely defending against annihilation while creating livable futures.

 GEFF2022 features 6 programs with over 250 documentaries and urgent shorts from over 50 countries, with a wide range of compelling topics that people around the world need to think about.
 Where, how and by whom is the food we eat, water we drink, clothes we wear, materials in our technology, the energy that powers our lives produced and transported?
 What are we to do with the billions of tons of waste we create daily?
 What is our relationship to other species and all life on the planet?
 Extraction and extractivism have caused the anthropocene, the climate crisis is real and cannot be wished away or solved by magical technologies based on extraction.

 The Global Extraction Film Festival is curated as to include mainly publicly available films that you can access, share, teach, learn from, and be inspired by, all year long.
 In this way, GEFF serves as an educational tool and archival platform.
 However, thanks to the generosity of filmmakers and distributors who waive their normal streaming fees, we are also able to present a selection of films that are only available during GEFF2022 (October 26-30).
 These are our festival exclusives.
-So that you do not miss our festival exclusives, we have indicated their GEFF2022 exclusive status on the website following the film’s title.
+So that you don’t miss our festival exclusives, we start each program page with these films and also always indicate their exclusive status on the website following the film’s title.

 The Global Extraction Film Festival is a no-budget film festival without outside funding produced through voluntary labour and shared resources.
-A big THANK YOU to all participating filmmakers, media outlets, platforms and distributors.
-THANK YOU to our partners Good Docs, Waterbear, the Centre for Animal-Human Studies Netherlands, Deep Green Resistance, [email protected], and to our GEFF2022 team of volunteers.
+First of all, a big THANK YOU to all participating filmmakers, media outlets, platforms and distributors.
+Another big THANK YOU to our partners Good Docs, WaterBear, the Centre for Animal-Human Studies NL, Ecological Futurisms, and De Pinguin.
+And finally, a big THANK YOU to our GEFF2022 team of volunteers.

 GEFF2022 PROGRAM 1 * GLOBAL PERSPECTIVES (OFFICIAL SELECTION)